-Music educators, Tom and Sandy Allen, teach the weekly lessons to the girls.
-Each girl received a brightly colored recorder for use during class as well as one to keep at home for daily practice.
+Music educators Tom and Sandy Allen teach the weekly lessons to the girls.
+Each girl received a brightly colored recorder for use during class and one to keep at home for daily practice.

-In the early classes students were introduced to the objectives of the project: to learn rudiments of music, such as melody, harmony and rhythm, how to read music, how to play the recorder and learn music history.
-They have learned to play several well-known songs such as “Mary Had a Little Lamb”, “Hot Cross Buns” and “Twinkle, Twinkle, Little Star”.
+In the early classes, students were introduced to the project’s objectives: to learn rudiments of music, such as melody, harmony, and rhythm, how to read music, how to play the recorder, and learn music history.
+They have learned to play several well-known songs such as “Mary Had a Little Lamb,” “Hot Cross Buns,” and “Twinkle, Twinkle, Little Star.”
 The girls showcase their new skills in public recitals throughout the year.

 Symphony of the Mountains Conductor Cornelia Laemmli observed, “The level of concentration as the girls learned their music and the joyful expression of satisfaction when they perfected the pieces was amazing.
 It fills your heart with joy!
 Music literally has the power to transform lives.”